wasabi805/webpack-babel-typescript-tailwind/README.md

       ...
     }

-We can verify if sass-loader was added correctly as a loader in our webpack.config.js in the terminal by running:
+To Summarize, what we've done so far, we have:

+- added the loader setup to the rules array in webpack.config.js
+- renamed src/style/input.css to src/style/input.scss
+- renamed the import of input.scss into src/index.ts

+it'd would be a good idea to check that we've installed everything correctly.
+In the terminal run:

     npm run webpack

-If the previous styling in the browser didn't change, then the configuation changes are correct.
-If they did change or you get error, check syntax, spelling, etc.
+If the previous styling in the browser didn't change, it means that we've succesfully added sass-loader.
+If they did change or you get an error, check syntax, spelling, references to relative paths, etc.

-Now, we'll want to confirm that we can use sass.
-The easiest way is to see if we can nest added styles in nested classes.
-Let's do that by adding another element to the DOM by creating it in src/index.ts Below are the changes made in index.ts that create our new h2 element:
+Assuming there are no erros, we'll want to confirm that we can use sass.
+The easiest way is to see if we add styles to nested classes.
+Let's do that by adding another element to the DOM by creating it in src/index.ts Below are the changes made in src/index.ts that create our new h2 element:

 ![set up](./src/images/sass-loader-create-new-el.png?raw=true "Optional Title")